StanislavaGus/Telegram_Restaurant_Bot/README.md

 ### `DispatcherConfiguration.java`
 This file is a configuration class for Spring with the `dispatcher` profile:
-- Marked with the annotation `@Profile("dispatcher")`, which means that this configuration will be activated only if the `dispatcher` profile is enabled.
 - The annotation `@ComponentScan` indicates to Spring the need to scan packages to find components and beans.

 **Task:** Defining the configuration for the `dispatcher` profile, allowing you to activate certain components only for this profile.